Principia Discordia: Mythology

-In the beginning there was VOID, who had two daughters; one (the smaller) was that of BEING, named ERIS, and one (the larger) was of NON-BEING, named ANERIS.

 The sterile Aneris becomes jealous of Eris (who was born pregnant), and starts making existent things non-existent.
-This explains why life begins, and later ends in death.
+This explains why life begins, and later ends in death:

-And to this day, things appear and disappear in this very manner.

-The names of Eris and Aneris (who are later given a brother, Spirituality), are used to show some fundamental Discordian principles in "Psycho-Metaphysics":
+The names of Eris and Aneris (who are later given an in-between brother, Spirituality), are used to show some fundamental Discordian principles in "Psycho-Metaphysics":

-The Aneristic Principle is that of APPARENT ORDER; the Eristic Principle is that of APPARENT DISORDER.
-Both order and disorder are man made concepts and are artificial divisions of PURE CHAOS, which is a level deeper than is the level of distinction making.
+Cusack points out that this is "distilled into a teaching about the ultimate fate of humans: 'so it shall be that non-existence shall take us back from existence and that nameless spirituality shall return to the Void, like a tired child home from a very wild circus'.".

+The book's philosophical system of Eristic, Spiritual, and Aneristic principles borrows from Zen Buddhism, Jainism, Hinduism, Christianity, and Existentialism.